sverrirs/GetHttpsForFree-UI/README.md

 # What is it?
 This is a .NET Windows application to semi-automate creating a SSL certificate using the gethttpsforfree.com website.
-The application is open-source and you're more than welcome to take a peak.
+The application is open-source and you're more than welcome to take a peek.

 _I must warn you though, it was created very quickly and the code is quite "WinForms"-ie ;)_